Vanij says living in Melbourne is very different to his home city of Delhi, India, but he loves it. Read on to find out why.

 Trinity has accustomed me to a more practical way of obtaining knowledge that will act as a support during my tertiary education and my future.
-It did such by providing me an insight into university life and helping me get equipped with better communication skills, which will be a key factor for my success in my chosen field.
+It did such by providing me an insight into university life and helped me get equipped with better communication skills, which will be a key factor for success in my chosen field.
 Trinity illuminated the importance of wellbeing in my life and that I can look after myself without losing productivity, which will be useful in all phases of life.

-Making friends was not an issue as there are many students in my intake, making it easy for me to find people with common interests.
+Making friends was not an issue as there were many students in my intake, making it easy for me to find people with common interests.
 The onerous part of making friends was finding a way to initially meet people, but that was taken care of during the orientation by a group meeting, in which you can have a chat with everyone and exchange contacts.